April Carrión

-April Carrión is the stage name of Jason Carrión (born April 23, 1989), a Puerto Rican drag queen and television personality best known for their appearance on the sixth season of RuPaul's Drag Race.
+April Carrión is the stage name of Jason Carrión (born April 23, 1989), a Puerto Rican drag queen and television personality best known for their appearances on the sixth season of RuPaul's Drag Race and the eleventh season of RuPaul's Drag Race All Stars.

 Early life

 Carrión was born in Guaynabo, Puerto Rico on April 23, 1989.
 They are the youngest of three brothers- all of whom are gay.
 In 2007, they attended the School of Plastic Arts and Design of Puerto Rico, where they earned a bachelor's degree.
 They started doing drag when they were 20 years old.
 The name April Carrión comes from the month they were born and their last name.